-At the annual meeting of stockholders, in the event the reincorporation to Nevada is not approved, we are seeking stockholder approval of a reverse stock split at a ratio of not less than 1-for-20 and not more than 1-for-4000.
-In addition, in the event the reverse stock split proposal is approved, we are seeking stockholder approval to reduce the number of shares of common stock we will be authorized to issue in proportion to the percentage decrease in the number of outstanding shares of common stock resulting from the reverse stock split or to a lesser or greater extent as determined by our Board of Directors.
+At our annual meeting of stockholders held in August 2021, our stockholders approved a reverse stock split at a ratio of not less than 1-for-20 and not more than 1-for-4000.
+In addition, at such meeting, our stockholders approved a reduction in the number of shares of common stock we will be authorized to issue in proportion to the percentage decrease in the number of outstanding shares of common stock resulting from the reverse stock split or to a lesser or greater extent as determined by our Board of Directors.
 In the event that our Board of Directors determines to reduce the number of authorized shares of common stock to a lesser extent than the percentage decrease resulting from the reverse stock split, we will, in effect, have additional shares of common stock available for issuance.
 Any such issuance of shares would result in a dilution of the percentage ownership of existing stockholders.